Frederikshavn fI

 Frederikshavn forenede Idrætsklubber (also known as FfI or Frederikshavn fI) is a Danish sports club based in Frederikshavn.
 The club has branches in football, handball, swimming, gymnastics and wrestling.

 The football team spent a total five seasons in the top-flight Danish 1st Division during the 1960s and 1970s.
 Its most famous player through time is Harald Nielsen.

+The handball team has previously loaned its license to both Frederikshavn FOX Team Nord and Vendsyssel Håndbold.